Are Oregon Vital Records Open to the Public?

 - The relationship between the requesting party and the registrant(s)

-Either way, the requestor must sign the request, attach payment in the form of a money order or check, and a photocopy of a valid government-issued ID.
+Either way, the requestor must sign the request and attach payment in the form of a money order or check and a photocopy of a valid government-issued ID.
 Next, the requestor must enclose the application packet in a self-addressed envelope and submit the request in person or via mail to:

 Oregon Vital Records Office